We Stop Unwanted Calls and Debt Collector Harassment.

 Phone Number: 800-444-8485

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Convergent would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here’s an example of a case filed in federal court.

 In 2016, a judge in U.S. District Court, Eastern District of Michigan, granted a customer’s motion to certify a class action that alleged Convergent Outsourcing violated the FDCPA by sending debt collection letters which provided settlements of debts without revealing that the debts were beyond the statute of limitations and were consequently time barred.
-In Luther v.
-Convergent Outsourcing, the judge wrote that Palisades Collection purchased old AT&T Wireless accounts and used this third party collector to collect the customer’s old AT&T debt.
+In Luther vs. Convergent Outsourcing, the judge wrote that Palisades Collection purchased old AT&T Wireless accounts and used this third party collector to collect the customer’s old AT&T debt.
 When this agency delivered the debt collection letter to the customer, over six years had passed since the previous payment or account activity, and the statute of limitations had been six decades.
 The customer brought suit on behalf of all customers who received similar letters with regard to time-barred debt.

 Here are some past Press Releases of Lawsuits Brought On By Lemberg Law